 Pre-existing Nonconforming Structures.
-A Municipality may not prohibit the development of a Protected Use ADU in an existing structure or Principal Dwelling, or Lot due to nonconformance, that could be used for, or converted into, a Protected Use ADU in conformance with the Building Code, 760 CMR 71.00, and state law.
+A Municipality shall not prohibit the development of a Protected Use ADU in an existing structure or Principal Dwelling, or Lot due to nonconformance, that could be used for, or converted into, a Protected Use ADU in conformance with the Building Code, 760 CMR 71.00, and state law.
+A Municipality may require a finding under M.G.L. c.
+40A, §6 only where the development of the Protected Use ADU would create, extend, or increase a non-conformity with reasonable Zoning applicable pursuant to 760 CMR 71.03(3), provided that any finding shall be limited to whether the proposed change, extension, alteration, reconstruction, or structural change satisfies the applicable standard under M.G.L. c.
+40A, §6, shall be based on clear and objective criteria, and done in an as-of right manner by the permit granting authority.

 Short-term Rentals.
-Municipalities may establish restrictions and prohibitions on the Short-term Rental of Protected Use ADUs pursuant to M.G.L. c.
-64G.
+Municipalities may prohibit the operation of Short-term Rental of Protected Use ADUs or regulate the operation of Short-term Rental of Protected Use ADUs pursuant to M.G.L. c.
+64G, § 14.; Provided that, for the purposes of 760 CMR 71.00, the prohibition or regulation of the operation of Short-term Rental of a Protected Use ADU shall not include Zoning or general ordinances or by-laws, or Municipal regulations that require a Protected Use ADU to be leased or rented for more than 32 consecutive days.

-Enforceability of Restrictions and Regulations on Pre-existing ADUs.
-A Municipality shall not enforce any Prohibited Regulation or Unreasonable Regulation that was imposed as a condition for the approval of the use of land or structures for a Protected Use ADU prior to the effective date of 760 CMR 71.00, regardless of whether such Protected Use ADU complies with the Municipality’s Zoning, including, but not limited to, use requirements and dimensional requirements, such as setbacks, bulk, and height.
+Enforceability of Prohibited or Unreasonable Restrictions and Regulations.
+A Municipality shall not enforce any Prohibited Regulation or Unreasonable Regulation that was imposed as a condition for the approval of the use of land or structures for a Protected Use ADU regardless of whether such Protected Use ADU, its Principal Dwelling, or Lot complies with the Municipality’s Zoning, including, but not limited to, use requirements and dimensional requirements, such as setbacks, bulk, and height.
+Except as otherwise provided in 760 CMR 71.03(2)(c), a Municipality shall not require or encourage the imposition of any restriction that would be prohibited or unreasonable pursuant to M.G.L. c.
+40A, §3 or 760 CMR 71.03 for the use of land or structures for a Protected Use ADU, including the rental thereof, in a Single-family Residential Zoning District in exchange for a special permit, waiver, variance, or other zoning relief or discretionary approval for the Protected Use ADU or in exchange for any other development, application, or agreement requiring an approval, including, but not limited to, an application for subdivision under M.G.L. c.
+41, §§81K to 81GG, land disposition agreement, or development agreement.

 Special Permits for Multiple ADUs on the Same Lot.
 Notwithstanding 760 CMR 71.03(1), if a Municipality chooses to allow additional ADUs on the same Lot as a Protected use ADU in a Single-family Residential Zoning District, Zoning shall require a Special Permit for the use of land or structures for the additional ADUs.